 "It put me into hyper-professional mode, where I suddenly had to play catch-up," continued Belew.
 "I had to be in a touring band, playing Frank Zappa’s music, going around the world.
 Can you imagine that?
 From being in a band where you are playing to 15 bikers swilling beer in Nashville to being onstage with a hugely complex operation called Frank Zappa."

-Although he dismissed it as a novelty song, ‘Oh Daddy’ was also catchy as all get-out, and it took a fresh approach to describing the rock-star life by positioning the musician as a put-upon dad forced to deal with constant questions from kids who want to know when he's going to sell a million records and buy a big Cadillac.
+Though he dismissed it as a novelty song, "Oh Daddy" was also catchy as all get-out, and it took a fresh approach to describing the rock-star life by positioning the musician as a put-upon dad forced to deal with questions from kids who want to know when he's going to sell a million records and buy a big Cadillac.

 "I’m still writing songs like a kid," he enthused.
 "Despite the lack of commercial success, I love the music I’ve made.
 I’m very happy with all of the music and all of the collaborations.
 I still have all of that in front of me.
 I feel like I could do this forever."